greigs/MIDI_to_DMX/README.md

 # MIDI_to_DMX
-An Arduino sketch to convert Proclaim's MIDI output to lighting DMX.
+An Arduino sketch to convert USB MIDI output to DMX lighting.
+Original code by Syonyk.

 Modified to drive 4 cheap RGB lights with various scenes.